WOIDMO/WoMo-FrontEnd-V1/README.md

 Anyone can contribute to this project.
 We welcome others to join and make it better.
 Code refactoring and making minor improvements do not need to be discussed.
 For changing functionality and other major changes, it's best to reach out first.
+Contact us at volunteer@woidmo.org